junobuild/juno-js/packages/ledger/README.md

 # Juno JavaScript core SDK

-A library used by [Juno] to interact with the ledger of the Internet Computer.

-## Fork

-This library is a fork of [@dfinity/nns](https://github.com/dfinity/ic-js/tree/main/packages/nns) that uses only the required parts of the library dedicated to the ledger used in [Juno] console in order to reduce the bundle size.
+A fork of [@dfinity/nns](https://github.com/dfinity/ic-js/tree/main/packages/nns) that uses only the required parts - `AccountIdentifier` - of the library effectively used in [Juno] console in order to reduce the bundle size.

-It also uses various features of [@dfinity/ledger](https://github.com/dfinity/ic-js/tree/main/packages/ledger).

 ## License